ExpressenAB/exp-containership/README.md

 # exp-deploy

 Simple deployment handling using the npm script feature.

-Works fine on OSX and Linux, most likely not on Windows.
+## Requirements

+* Linux or OSX
+* Applications are managed with pm2 and a ``config/pm2.json`` file must be present.
+* Passwordless ssh access to ``web`` user is required to all servers.

 ## Installation